 Start using repellent as soon as you arrive, as the beauty of the island is directly proportional to the number of mosquitoes there.

-I stayed 3 nights at Kura Kura, but would recommend at least 4.
-They provide, free of charge, snorkeling gear and water shoes to enter the water (which are a must), but nothing prevents you from taking your own.
-And if you're living in Indonesia and have a Kitas, be sure to take advantage of the discounts they offer.
+I stayed 3 nights at Kura Kura but would recommend at least 4.
+They provide, free of charge, snorkeling gear and water shoes to enter the water (which are a must), but nothing prevents you from bringing your own.
+And if you’re living in Indonesia and have a Kitas, be sure to take advantage of the discounts they offer.